 - Hot chocolate mix: Funny enough I did not use hot cocoa mix in this recipe simply because the chocolate ball itself will bring the hot chocolate flavors.
 Of course, you are free to use a few teaspoons of hot cocoa mix, or even better if you fill your hot chocolate balls with more chocolate chips.
 Alternatively, you can even fill the balls with Nutella and turn these into lovely Nutella Hot chocolate bombs

 - Pumpkin spice: It is not a must but why not try filling your Hot chocolate Bombs with pumpkin spice?
-I used my homemade pumpkin spice, you can find the recipe in here
+I used my homemade pumpkin spice recipe.

 5 Expert tips regarding the technique